 Once your Android TV box is on, it should display a graphic or “splash screen” on your television.

-Step 4: Wait for the device to fully power on and get to the main launcher screen.
+Step 4: Wait for the device to fully power on and reach the main launcher screen.

 Choose Default Launcher

-When you initially boot to the device, you may get a pop-up dialog box at the bottom of the screen asking you to choose a default launcher for your device.
+When you initially boot to the device, you may get a pop-up dialog box at the bottom of the screen asking you to choose a default launcher.

-In general, it’s a good idea to choose the launcher that your box manufacturer has developed.
-The stock Android launcher was originally designed for touchscreens.
-That means the placement of icons and apps will work better with swiping than a TV remote.
+The stock Android launcher was initially designed for touchscreens.
+That means the placement of icons and apps will work better with swiping than with a TV remote.

 Connect an Android TV box to Wi-Fi or Ethernet